 Often he will forget where he put his toy, and then he will cry till I comfort him and find it for him.

-He loves to go out to play with the children in the playground and kick the football around, but he is often left out of the games since he is not able to follow the rules.
+He loves to go out to play with the children in the playground and kick the football around, but he is

-Even now he needs help with all his daily activities including dressing and eating, though he can manage dry biscuits.
+- often left out of the games since he is not able to follow the rules.
+Even now he needs help with all his daily activities including dressing and eating, though he can - including dressing and eating, though he can manage dry biscuits.
 He should have started in the local school.
 I feel he is not ready, since he is not yet toilet trained.